 The president guides and conducts business for the branch.
 Most branch constitutions stipulate duties and responsibilities for each officer.
 However, it is the president who has the responsibility of ensuring that other officers perform their duties.
 The president is charged with conducting the business of the branch.
-This entails assigning tasks to various branch officers and members, which may include research on a particular subject, obtaining a hall for the next meeting, or arranging for a guest speaker.
+This entails assigning tasks to various branch officers and members, which may include research on a particular subject, obtaining a hall for the next meeting, coordinating a branch social event, or arranging for a guest speaker.